TanayDeshmukh/llm-chat-app/README.md

 ## Getting started

 ### Prerequisites
 1. Docker is required to run the OpenSearch container.
-Details for the installation can be found [here] (https://opensearch.org/docs/latest/install-and-configure/install-opensearch/docker/).
+Details for the installation can be found [here](https://opensearch.org/docs/latest/install-and-configure/install-opensearch/docker/).
 2. Huggingface API token to use the InferenceClient.
-Details can be found [here] (https://huggingface.co/docs/hub/security-tokens).
+Details can be found [here](https://huggingface.co/docs/hub/security-tokens).
 3. OpenAI API token (Required only if you want to use the OpenAI models).

 ### Setup